rbino/rip-fb-feed/README.md

 # RIP FB Feed

-Makes you stop scrolling infinitely by deleting Facebook's feed.
+A WebExtension that makes you stop scrolling infinitely by deleting Facebook's feed.

+Like News Feed Eradicator but without the inspirational quotes.

 Compatible with Firefox 57+.